 To reduce TAC emissions from mobile sources, CARB has required that all light- and medium-duty vehicles sold in California since 1996 be equipped with an on-board diagnostic system to alert drivers of potential engine problems (as approximately half of all tailpipe emissions result from malfunctioning emissions control devices).
 Also, since 1996, CARB has required the use of cleaner burning, reformulated gasoline in all light- and medium-duty vehicles.
 These two regulations resulted in an over 80 percent reduction in TAC emissions from light- and medium-duty vehicles in the State between 1990 and 2012 despite an approximately 30 percent increase in the State's population over that same time period.
 The CARB also implemented programs to retrofit diesel-fueled engines and facilitate the use of diesel fuels with ultra-low sulfur content to minimize the amount of diesel emissions and their associated TACs.
-As a result of CARB's programs, diesel emissions and their associated TACs.
-As a result of CARB's programs, diesel emissions and their associated TACs.
-As a result of CARB's programs, diesel emissions and their associated the same time period.
+As a result of CARB's programs, diesel emissions and their associated TACs fell by approximately 68 percent between 1990 and 2012 despite an approximately 81 percent increase in miles traveled by diesel vehicles during that same time period.
 (Urban Crossroads, 2018a, p.
 31) CARB's efforts at reducing stationary source TACs have been focused mainly on the dry cleaning and paint/architectural coating industries, which have resulted in a greater than 85 percent reduction of stationary source TACs across the State between 1990 and 2012.
 (Urban Crossroads, 2018a, pp. 31-32)